 But aha! you say, there are successful Three Letter companies: IBM, ABC, PPG, CDW, and so on.
 True enough, but all of those examples were famous companies with meaningful names before changing to initials.
 They were, and remain, household names because of that momentum – and heavy spending.
-Contrast that with these companies, who are also among the largest 500 companies in America.
+Contrast that with these companies, who are also among the largest.
 What do they do, and how memorable are they: PPL, CNF, CMS, BB&T, TJX?
-If you’re an investor, you might have a better shot at these, since they may coincide with the stock ticker symbol … but you do see the point, don’t you?
+If you’re an investor, you might have a better shot at identifying them, since some coincide with their stock ticker symbol … but you do see the point, yes?
 Why doom yourself to a forgettable name from the start?

 (By the way, CDW’s change to initials was a serious mistake.
 Many (older) customers will still say to themselves “CDW?
 Oh, yeah, Computer Discount Warehouse,” but many more either never knew, or forgot, or will soon forget.
 A new generation is always coming along who never knew the mnemonic predecessor name.
 It’s a false step CDW will have to correct by renaming once they realize it, maybe 5 years from now.
 Set your watch; we can wait.)